Rishman28/Rishman28/README.md

 ###

-<p align="left">✨ I am Rishabh Bhatt.<br>
+<p align="left">✨ I am Rishabh Bhatt. <br>
-  📚 I'm currently learning MERN STACK.<br>
+  📚 I'm currently learning MERN STACK. <br>
-🧷 I pursuing MCA Integrated, seeking for opportunities that can help build an experience.<br>
 🧷 I always appreciate a new technology. <br>
-🧷 And always tries to Learn Something New.</p>
+🧷 And always tries to Learn Something New. <br>
+🧷 I pursuing MCA Integrated, seeking for opportunities that can help build an experience.</p>

 ###